dallask/design_tokens/README.md

 1. The build system resolves references to other design tokens. `{size.font.medium.value}` gets resolved properly.
 1. The build system handles references to token values in other files as well as you can see in `tokens/color/font.json`.

 Now let's make a change and see how that affects things.
 Open up `tokens/color/base.json` and change `"#111111"` to `"#000000"`.
-After you make that change, save the file and re-run the build command `style-dictionary build`.
+After you make that change, save the file and re-run the build command `style:build`.
 Open up the build files and take a look.

 **Huzzah!**